PROTEIN CONJUGATION AND BIOORTHOGONAL LABELLING

 Specific delivery of cytotoxics to cancer cells

-Cancer treatment still relies heavily on conventional radio- and chemotherapy.
-Both strategies are commonly associated with severe side effects and in many cases offer very limited benefit for the patient.
+Conventional cancer treatment relies heavily on radio- and chemotherapy.
+Both of these strategies are commonly associated with severe side effects and in many cases offer very limited benefits to the patient.
 Thus, there is an urgent need for the development of selective, safer and more potent cancer treatments.

 A strategy that has received increasing attention during the past decade, is that of targeted delivery.
 In this strategy, a highly potent therapeutic effector such as a radionuclide, cytotoxic drug or a proinflammatory cytokine is linked to a delivery vehicle to ensure selective accumulation in the diseased tissue.
-This results in increased concentrations at the intended tissue while sparing healthy cells, thus reducing side effects.
+This results in increased concentrations in the intended tissue while sparing healthy cells, thus reducing side effects.
 The most extensively studied delivery vehicles to date are monoclonal antibodies against tumor cell surface markers.
 Two radioimmunoconjugates (131I-Tositumomab and 90Y-Ibritumomab tiuxetan) and two ADCs (brentuximab vedotin and trastuzumab emtansine) were recently approved for applications in oncology.
-Several radioimmunoconjugates and immunocytokines, as well as more than 30 antibody-drug conjugates (ADCs) are currently in clinical trials and are showing enormous promise.
+Several radioimmunoconjugates and immunocytokines, as well as >30 antibody-drug conjugates (ADCs) are currently in clinical trials and show enormous promise.

-At present, we are exploring the merits and drawbacks of using novel classes of ADCs that use:
+At present, we are exploring the merits and drawbacks of new classes of ADCs that use:

-• multivalent (exploring avidity for more effective targeting) and multispecific (targeting tow or more different antigens) antibodies
+• multivalent (exploring avidity for more effective targeting) and multispecific (targeting two or more different antigens) antibodies

-• conjugates built using site-specific protein conjugation strategies and that result in a stable conjugate with a single cleavable site for drug-delivery
+• conjugates built by using site-specific protein conjugation strategies that result in a stable conjugate with a single cleavable site for drug-delivery

-We are particularly interested in building pure glycoprotein vaccine constructs with antigens placed at precise sites forming defined shapes within the protein carrier.
-It is our believe that this will help understanding the antigen presentation mechanisms and, hopefully, provide vaccine candidates that result in a robust immune response.
+We are particularly interested in building pure glycoprotein vaccine constructs with antigens placed at precise sites that form defined shapes within the protein carrier.
+It is our believe that this will help us to understand antigen presentation mechanisms and, hopefully, provide vaccine candidates that result in a robust immune response.